terablockchain/tera/README.md

 run-node.bat

 ```
-Before starting the node, we recommend downloading a backup of the blockchain (zip size 8 Gb) at the link https://terawallet.org/files/jinn-db.zip
+Before starting the node, we recommend downloading a backup of the blockchain (zip file) at the link https://terawallet.org/files/jinn-db.zip
 Unpack the archive and put the DB folder in the wallet's DATA folder (with full replacement).
 Launch the node with the command:
 ```